We are excited to welcome passionate, qualified individuals to Outschool’s community of educators!

 Next, you will need to begin your background check.
 These are performed by a company called Checkr that specializes in background checks, and they’re free, secure, and private.
 Once your background check clears, you can officially join our community of educators!
 Learn more about background checks at Outschool.

-Once your background check clears, you will need to complete the required trainings in the Educator Training Center.
+Once your background check clears, you will need to complete the required professional learning modules in the Professional Learning Center.

 6. Complete your public teacher profile